jw409/ZMCPTools/etc/TOOL_LIST.md

 Retrieve results from a completed or failed agent by ID.
 This tool searches for agent result files both in the local project directory and parent directories (bubbling up).
 Can wait for results if they are not immediately available.

-### `get_collection_stats`

-Get statistics for a specific collection.
-Use for: monitoring collection size, checking index health.

 ### `get_email`

 Carbon copy recipient talent IDs (optional)